ilcardella/TradingMate/README.md

 The UI is based on Python GTK+ 3 so follow the instructions provided [here](https://pygobject.readthedocs.io/en/latest/getting_started.html) to install the required packages.

-Clone this repo in your workspace and install `TradingMate` by running the following command in the repository root folder
+Install `TradingMate` by running the following command in the repository root folder
 ```
-sudo python3 setup.py install
+make install-system
 ```

 ## Setup